Self-Righteousness (Αυτοδικαίωσις)

 Philosophy teaches one the fundamental essence of our human nature and the significance of the power of the oneness inside of us.
 It also teaches one to value virtues and to lead an ethical life, but there is a thing that often is portrayed as the truth, when it is contrary to its principle.
 It is known as self-righteousness.
 In Meleticism, the concept of self-righteousness should not be confused with virtuousness, and it does not share the belief that being righteous, we are free from misdeeds.
 There is a right and wrong path in life.
 A path that should not condemn us for our disbelief in a god with guilt and sin.

 Our judgement must never be representative of our irrational behaviour displayed.
+The core of Meleticism’s path is self-realisation.
 Wisdom should reflect the knowledge that we acquire and the morality that we should uphold in its just principle.
 By imposing self-righteous positions unto others, we negate the self and empower the ego.
 Our attitude should not be defined by sanctimonious doctrines that inhibit our character and virtues.
 To think that good deeds are measured by faith is erroneous and is a falsehood.

 A man who chooses to follow in the tempting steps of self-righteousness forsakes the mind to irrationality and the soul to ruination.
 With philosophical understanding, we affirm the relevance of our ethics and the moral compass that conduces our consciousness.
-It is easier to conceive to the supreme laws of a god who rules with his might than to conceive to the power of transcendence that the Enas gives our minds.
+It is easier to conceive to the supreme laws of a god, who rules with his might than to conceive to the power of transcendence that (Το Ένα), the One gives our minds.
 Believing in ourselves makes us conscious and wiser.

 Ignorance is often what blinds our perception of things.
 We tend to listen to what others tell us than to contemplate the meaning of something.
 Self-righteousness is a form of hypocrisy that distorts our integrity and self.
 A self-righteous man thinks he can do no wrong, under the laws of a god, but what he fails to realise is that whatever virtuous life he assumes to resemble through religious purity is only dismissed by the denial of his errant conviction.
 His fervent belief is negated by his ignorance of the truth and disregard for the natural laws of mankind.